Boston College Research Compliance Committees and Offices

 The Conflict of Interest Committee reviews and manages positive disclosures of real or potential conflicts of interest or commitment under sponsored projects.
 The Committee's actions in managing conflicts are done on a case-by-case basis.
 The management of conflicts are designed to permit projects to be performed in concert with provisions that mitigate or eliminate financial conflicts of interest and conflicts of commitment.

-Larry McLaughlin, Chair, Conflict of Interest Committee
+Thomas Chiles, Chair, Conflict of Interest Committee